 We may earn a small commission for purchases made through links in this post.
 Read our disclosure policy here.

 There is nothing better than these IHOP Copycat Pancakes on a lazy Saturday morning.
 Fluffy pancakes with melted butter and warm butter pecan syrup or maple syrup served with a side of my Country Breakfast Sausage.
 Perfect breakfast right there and can be easily doubled for a large crowd!
 If you love waffles try my Blueberry Waffles they are also great for the freezer!

-Ingredients for this IHOP Pancakes Recipe
+Ingredients for IHOP Copycat Pancakes

 - Flour-All purpose flour works great.

 - Baking powder /baking soda-Makes the pancakes light and fluffy.